Gilda Dent: Post-Crisis

-Gilda tries to comfort Dent as his sanity deteriorates.
-She pleads with him when, upon awakening from a nightmare, he races out of their bed in the middle of the night and goes to his office, "where it's safe".
-After Harvey is disfigured, Gilda visits him in the hospital to try to give him back the coin.
-It was in his pocket during the trial, and was also hit by some acid, scarring one side of the coin.
-She last appears in this story right after Two-Face murders his corrupt former assistant, Adrian Fields, tearfully explaining Dent's abuse history to Batman.

 Gilda returns in Batman: Two-Face Strikes Twice.
 Here, she finds herself at odds with her now-ex-husband, as he believes their marriage failed because he was unable to give her children.
-She later marries Paul Janus, a reference to the Roman god of doors who had two faces, one facing forward, the other backward.
+She later marries Paul Janus, a reference to Janus - a two-faced Roman god.
 Two-Face attempts to frame Janus as a criminal by kidnapping him and replacing him with a stand-in, whom Two-Face "disfigures" with makeup to make it look as if Janus has gone insane just as Two-Face had.
 Two-Face is eventually caught by Batman and sent away, and Gilda and Janus reunite.
 Years later, Gilda gives birth to twins named James and Luke, prompting Two-Face to escape once more and take the twins hostage, as he erroneously believes them to be conceived by Janus using an experimental fertility drug.
-The end of the book reveals a surprise twist; Batman learns from Gilda that Janus is not the father of Gilda's twins - Dent is.
+Batman learns from Gilda that Janus is not the father of Gilda's twins - Dent is.
 Some of his sperm had been frozen after a death threat had been made against him, and she used some of it to get pregnant.
 Batman uses this information to convince Dent to free the twins and turn himself in.